OpenPrecincts/WA18G/README.md

 ## Processing

 The MIT election results dataset is processed to be sorted by precinct and aggregated by party and office per precinct.
 Then, the string manipulations in [`match_election_result_to_geometry.py`](https://github.com/OpenPrecincts/WA18G) were applied to find common precinct names between the election results and shapefile.
-Next, the two files were merged on those common names resulting a succesful matching with a few exception that will be detailed below:
+For a few counties, I used helpful spreadsheets I found online to help bridge the gap between precinct names in the shape file and precinct names in the election results from counties with more disperate precinct names - they can be found in [precinct_name_data](https://github.com/OpenPrecincts/WA18G/tree/master/precinct_name_data).Next, the two files were merged on those common names resulting a succesful matching with a few exception that will be detailed below:

 ### Precinct Geometries Missing Election Results